Maurice Brocco

-Maurice Brocco (28 January 1883, in Fismes – 26 June 1965, in Mûrs-Erigné) was a French professional road bicycle racer between 1906 and 1927.
+Maurice Brocco (28 January 1883 – 26 June 1965) was a French professional road bicycle racer between 1906 and 1927.
 He was born into a family of Swiss-Italian immigrants.
 In 1911 he won a stage in the Tour de France.
 He participated six times in the Tour de France, but finished the race only once.
 In his later career he was successful in six-day races.

 In the 1911 Tour de France, Brocco was disqualified because he helped François Faber, which was not allowed.
 Brocco appealed, he was allowed to start the next stage.
 Brocco won that stage, and his disqualification was completed after the stage.

 Racing career

 Brocco first became prominent as a rider in 1907 when he won the Paris-Dieppe race as an amateur.
 He turned professional the following year (1908) and rode the Tour de France for the first time, abandoning the race on the ninth stage.
 1910 saw Brocco take his best win of his road racing career when he triumphed in Paris–Brussels.
 Brocco initially finished the race in fourth place but the first three riders, including Octave Lapize who had crossed the line first, were disqualified for not observing a mid race neutralised section, leaving Brocco to be declared the winner.
 Throughout his career Brocco had a good record in the French National road cycling championships, he never won the race but finished 2nd on two occasions (1910 & 1913) and third on four occasions (1908, 1914, 1919 & 1920).
 The Giro di Lombardia was another race in which Brocco excelled, finishing 5th in 1911, 3rd in 1912 and 2nd in 1913.
 Brocco lost some of his best years as a rider to World War I but he did return to racing in 1919 as a 34-year-old and found some success in Six-day racing winning the Six Days Of New York on three occasions, in 1920 with Willy Coburn, in 1921 with Alfred Goullet and in 1924 with Marcel Buysse.
 He also won the Six Days Of Chicago in 1923 partnered by Oscar Egg.